AlvaroRodriguezDelRio/Curta_metagenomics/README.md

 # Curta_metagenomics

 Here is a brief summary of the main steps for running a metagenomics analysis on Curta (https://www.fu-berlin.de/sites/high-performance-computing/Rechenressourcen/index.html).

-All the software I propose here is already installed, you could in principle run the scripts mostly as they are.
+First step is to ask for an account in Curta, the computing cluster within the FU.
+You can do that here: https://ssl2.cms.fu-berlin.de/fu-berlin/en/sites/high-performance-computing/PM_Zugang-beantragen/index.html

-Before starting, clone this repository to the directory where you wanna perform the analysis, using
+Also, before starting, clone this repository to the directory where you want to perform the analysis, using:

 ```
 git clone https://github.com/AlvaroRodriguezDelRio/Curta_metagenomics.git